 At one point, his kidneys failed, and he advanced bone contamination that almost prices him his left leg.

-He did not stroll for the three years, but Minter eventually made it lower back to the fitness center and wanted to teach.
+He did not stroll for three years, but Minter eventually made it lower back to the fitness center and wanted to teach.

 “I like to mention, ‘the more the struggle, the extra the reward.’
 You recognize it’s been really hard.
 However, I’ve driven through the pain, and I’ve had a lot of effective effects in my existence,” he said.